124_Financing-indiv.jpg

 However, just because adverse credit is on your credit report doesn't mean that it will automatically prevent you from getting a mortgage.

-Many lenders specialise in adverse credit mortgages and understand that individuals may have had financial difficulties in the past.
+Many adverse credit lenders understand that individuals may have had financial difficulties in the past.
 These lenders may be willing to work with you to find a mortgage product that suits your individual needs and circumstances.

 At The Lending Channel, we have experience working with individuals who have adverse credit.
-Our expert advisors can help you understand your credit report and provide you with guidance on how to improve your credit score over time so that you can get the mortgage deal (and house!) that you deserve.
+Our expert advisors can help you understand your credit report and provide you with debt management plan to improve your credit score over time so you can get the mortgage deal (and house!) that you deserve.

 How long does adverse credit last?